qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 I think some people "solve" this lack of compiler enforcement with "microservices architectures", but any solution that involves huge amounts of otherwise unnecessary plumbing code is a poor solution.
 Good discipline lets you do the same thing with less code.

 Concerns should be separated both "vertically" and "horizontally".
-Vertical separation is a stack of dependencies: module C depends on module B which depends on module A. Horizontal separation is _unrelatedness_: line drawing is separate from circle drawing; copying text to the clipboard is separate from deleting text, which is separate from the Undo Stack.
+Vertical separation is a stack of dependencies: module C depends on module B which depends on module A. Horizontal separation is _unrelatedness_: copying text to the clipboard is separate from deleting text, which is separate from the Undo Stack.
 The Cut command may use all three of these things, but it should be separate from them vertically, and they are separate from each other horizontally.

 You can visualize separation of concerns as a 3-D pyramid of modules, with high-level functionality at the top, and low level functionality at the bottom.